Packjackisback/osdev-jam/jams/batches/osdev/part-4/en_US.md

 times 510-($-$$) db 0 ; pad to 510 with 0s, leaving 2 spaces for below
 dw 0xaa55             ; end file with AA 55
 ```

+Now, instead of just printing the string, we are cleaning and setting everything up.
+We don't want `es`, `ds`, or `ss` to point to any random address, so we are setting ax to zero, and using it to clean each value.
+While we do this though, we don't want the cpu to try and do anything with these values, as they haven't been setup right, so we disable and reenable interrupts.

 Currently, the memory at 0x7C00 looks like this

 TODO make diagram

 I'm sure you are tired of using assembly, so in the next step we will make the jump to C!

+We learned a little bit about how sectors and offsets work here, but we will go into a lot more detail in the future.